nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

     void (*async_read)(struct np_tcp_socket* sock, void* buffer, size_t bufferLength, size_t* readLength, struct np_completion_event* completionEvent);
 ```

-To accomplish this on a posix like blocking system is a little more complicated (when first encountered) that the description/contract says.
-One way to implement this is to use the `select` function by which a thread can inform the operating system that it wish to know if something changes (for example new data is availabe for read) on a set of filedescriptors (sockets).
+To accomplish this on a posix like blocking system is a little more complicated (when first encountered) than the description/contract says.
+One way to implement this is to use the `select` function by which a thread can inform the operating system that it wishes to know if something changes (for example new data is available for read) on a set of file descriptors (sockets).
 The way to do this is to create a list of both UDP and TCP sockets that needs attention once new data is available on the sockets.

-In this implementation example both UDP and TCP sockets are put into a large list of filedescriptors and examined via one thread using the operating system `select` function.
+In this implementation example both UDP and TCP sockets are put into a large list of file descriptors and examined via one thread using the operating system `select` function.
 Instead a thread for each UDP and TCP could instead have been implemented (which would mean one more allocated thread).

 So the overall data structure and flow looks something like this: